Summer 2022 Initiative Media Release - Additional Sign Up

 Eligible Areas

-BMP implementation will be targeted in areas identified by using the most currently available assessment information that has been determined to yield the highest sediment reductions as well as have the highest impact on sediment inflows into these four reservoirs.
-See the map for targeted areas included within the Kansas Reservoir Protection Initiative for SFY 2022.
-Targeted areas for the SFY 2023 (July 2022) signup period will be posted in the near future.
+BMP implementation will be targeted in areas identified by using the most currently available assessment information that has been determined to yield the highest sediment reductions as well as have the highest impact on sediment inflows into these seven reservoirs.
+See the map for targeted areas included within the Kansas Reservoir Protection Initiative for SFY 2025.

 Contacts